pmem/pmdk/doc/libpmempool/pmempool_feature_query.3.md

 **PMEMPOOL_FEAT_CKSUM_2K** has to be enabled prior to **PMEMPOOL_FEAT_SHUTDOWN_STATE** otherwise enabling **PMEMPOOL_FEAT_SHUTDOWN_STATE** will fail.

++ **PMEMPOOL_FEAT_CHECK_BAD_BLOCKS** - enables fixing bad blocks performed
+by pmempool-sync during syncing a pool.
+Checking and fixing bad blocks require read access to the resource files (containing physical addresses) of NVDIMM devices which only root can read by default (their default file mode is (0400/-r--------)).
+For details see **pmempool-sync**(1).

 The _UW(pmempool_feature_query) function checks state of *feature* in the pool set pointed by *path*.